Mwale Medical and Technology City: Industrial District

 The industrial district is one of the 5 economic centers of MMTC, and is anchored by a solar power plant.
 The district runs for 4 Kilometers and has its main two arterial roads; the Power plant road and By-pass road connected by the boulevard.

 With its emphasis on sustainable development, MMTC has attracted globally-leading technology companies and hundreds of international investors.
 One such firm is the Miami-based Innova Eco Building System which invested US$40 million in 2019 to build a green eco panels manufacturing plant at MMTC for building the 4800 homes, most of which have already been purchased pre-construction by investors from the US and elsewhere.

 These homes, like all facilities in the city, will be powered using 100% renewable energy such as solar.
 Atlanta-based MCX Environmental Energy Corp has invested US$100 million to build a 30-megawatt solar power plant right in the city, to complement the city's other renewable energy solutions.
 MMTC's solar power plant came online in 2021.

-Golf District

-The golf district is the main residential district of MMTC.
-It consists of the 36 hole beautifully landscaped Hamptons golf course.
-The district mainly runs along the 9 Kilometer Golf and Church roads, beginning South at Lunza Boys Secondary School, then crossing Hamptons Boulevard to the north and veers North west past School Road at St. Michael School Muluwa.
-The district then bears West to 12th street at the 35th hole fairway.

-A majority of the residents in this district are locals who had their homes upgraded in exchange of land.
-They additionally received rental homes which are rented to MMTC workers.
-The main economic activity in the golf district is golf tourism, farming and real estate.

-Grid District

-The Grid district runs along the boulevard for 6 kilometers starting at the first street and continues past the 12th street.
-The district is zoned for low density housing and unlike the Plaza district, it does not contain high-rise buildings.
-It runs from East to the West of the City and is situated on beautiful rolling hills with three rivers of Ingoye, Indechesa and Imbanda. the boulevard is lined with large beautiful mansions for residents.

-Airport District

-The airport district is one of the five economic centers of MMTC.
-It runs on four main arteries with the terminal section next to the School road near Khushibiriri.
-School road runs for 6 kilometers from South to North East.
-The 5 kilometer Station road has a ramp for the planned cable car station that is designed to ferry visitors and medical tourists from airport to the hospital at Plaza district.
-Third golf trail is an entertainment zone for tourists and 4th street is the main residential zone of the airport district.
-The 4th street contains high-rise apartments for residents and City workers.
+Influence